openstack-archive/tripleo-docs/doc/source/introduction/architecture.rst

 Deployment
 ^^^^^^^^^^

-Deployment to physical servers happens through a collaboration of Tuskar, Heat, Nova, Neutron, Glance and Ironic.
+Deployment to physical servers happens through a collaboration of Heat, Nova, Neutron, Glance and Ironic.

-To deploy the overcloud Tuskar needs gather all plan information it keeps and build a Heat templates which describe desired overcloud.

-This template is served to Heat which will orchestrate the whole deployment and it will create a stack.
+The Heat templates and environments are served to Heat which will orchestrate the whole deployment and it will create a stack.
 Stack is Heat's own term for the applications that it creates.
 The overcloud, in Heat terms, is a particularly complex instance of a stack.

 In order for the stack to be deployed, Heat makes successive calls to Nova, OpenStack's compute service controller.
 Nova depends upon Ironic, which, as